3 Homemade Exfoliants for the Face, Body, and Hands

 1. Fruits for the faceThe skin of your face is much more sensitive than the rest of your body, and suffers more from the direct influence of external agents: sunlight, wind, pollution, etc.

-This is why we recommend using natural exfoliants made with fruit.
+This is why we recommend using natural homemade exfoliants that contain fruit.
 Although they won’t provide that sensation of abrasion, their enzyme content helps exfoliate your skin in a chemical way.

 We recommend using the following scrubs: